|

 props were used including an articulated eight foot long ape

-hand in which Fay Wray was photographed and a gigantic head
+hand in which Fay Wray was photographed.
+A gigantic chest and

 The success of Kong